 This seminar will focus on Chemistry readings, reflection, and preparation for graduate examinations and career, including a project emphasizing a synthesis of previous chemistry courses.
-(Spring, Odd) Pre-requisite: CHEM 1524
+(Spring, Odd)

 This course is a supervised work experience in a chemistry-related setting, based on the student's interests.
 The student must perform a minimum of 30 hours of chemistry-related work.
 A minimum GPA of 2.5 is required to enroll in this course.
 Evaluation by the supervisor will be based partly on the appraisal of student performance.
 Opportunities include, but are not limited to: Candelabs, Conoco Phillips, Phillips 66, pharmaceutical or medical internships.
 Must have permission of the instructor.
-Pre-requisite: CHEM 3253

 This course is a supervised work experience in a chemistry-related setting, based on the student's interests.
 The student must perform a minimum of 60 hours of chemistry-related work.
 A minimum GPA of 2.5 is required to enroll in this course.
 Evaluation by the supervisor will be based partly on the appraisal of student performance.
 Opportunities include, but are not limited to: Candelabs, Conoco Phillips, Phillips 66, pharmaceutical or medical internships.
 Must have permission of the instructor.
-Pre-requisite: CHEM 3253

 This course is a supervised work experience in a chemistry-related setting, based on the student's interests.
 The student must perform a minimum of 90 hours of chemistry-related work.
 A minimum GPA of 2.5 is required to enroll in this course.
 Evaluation by the supervisor will be based partly on the appraisal of student performance.
 Opportunities include, but are not limited to: Candelabs, Conoco Phillips, Phillips 66, pharmaceutical or medical internships.
 Must have permission of the instructor.
-Pre-requisite: CHEM 3253

 This course is a supervised work experience in a chemistry-related setting, based on the student's interests.
 The student must perform a minimum of 90 hours of chemistry-related work.
 A minimum GPA of 2.5 is required to enroll in this course.
 Evaluation by the supervisor will be based partly on the appraisal of student performance.
 Opportunities include, but are not limited to: Candelabs, Conoco Phillips, Phillips 66, pharmaceutical or medical internships.
 Must have permission of the instructor.
-Pre-requisite: CHEM 3253